web-ghoul/sabaa/frontend/README.md

 25- Every New Transaction , it Will be Canceled (LC Status) Previous Transaction   (Backend) 26- LC Number is Unique (Backend)
-27- When Choose Card Type "National GCC" , it will be treat Like New Transaction and has edit on it and new LC Number 28- When Update Owner or PRO , other is deleted
+27- When Choose Card Type "National GCC" , it will be treat Like New Transaction and has edit on it and new LC Number 28- When Update Owner or PRO , other is deleted (Backend)

+Notes for Amr :
+1- Add Search by LC Number at Transaction